SuperEvilMegacorp/vainglory-assets/source/_authentication.md

 `Authorization: <Enter your API Key>`

 There's no need to create JWTs manually, they will be created for you when you register for the API.
-For now anything is accepted.
+[Register Here!](https://developer.vainglorygame.com/users/sign_in)

 In some cases an `X-API-KEY` will give you more access to information, and in all cases it means that you are operating under a per-token rate limit.